jake-greygoose/Commander-Tag-Accessibility-releases/README.md

 No / only within the bounds of the original texture.

 **Can I Modify only the tag I'm following / Hide other tags?**
-No, all instances of easch texture are relpaced.
+No, all instances of each texture are replaced.